JeffMacaluso/JeffMacaluso.github.io/_posts/2017-02-10-RestaurantRecommender.md

 **Before:**

-$\hspace{1cm}$'central texas barbecue is the best smoked and the only barbecue that matters'
+    'central texas barbecue is the best smoked and the only barbecue that matters'

 **After:**

-$\hspace{1cm}$['central', 'texas', 'barbecue', 'is', 'the', 'best', 'smoked', 'and', 'the', 'only', 'barbecue', 'that', 'matters']
+    ['central', 'texas', 'barbecue', 'is', 'the', 'best', 'smoked', 'and', 'the', 'only', 'barbecue', 'that', 'matters']